whitlockmcorbett/F23_CS11_SI/README.md

      ```sh
      git commit -m "Added endl to move to the next line" hello.cpp
      ```
-2. You will recieve a short message sumarizing the changes
+2. You will receive a short message summarizing the changes

 <br>